The Virtual Armchair General

 The 74 page, 8.5" x 11" rules book comes with full color covers, 8 pages of color maps and flags to help identify units in play, as well as the complete Action Deck of cards paper printed in b&w, ready to cut out and use, as well as useful Game Markers which eliminate the need for written records.

-In support of RR!, a professionally printed, full color, heavy card stock Action Deck (with extra "blanks"), is available, and soon four sets of color card stock 15mm and 25mm scale buildings and blockhouses.
+In support of RR!, a professionally printed, full color, heavy card stock Action Deck (with extra "blanks") accompanies the Print Edition.
+Further, four sets of color card stock 15mm and 25mm scale buildings and blockhouses which actually featured on the battlefields are available for war game use.

-RR! is also available on CD as PDF files for $15.00, plus postage
+RR! is also available as PDF files for $15.00, sent free via E-mail.

 Return To Titles List